 The Dicke model has a well-defined classical limit, which was much explored in studies of the chaotic regime of the model~\cite{DeAguiar1992}.
 The analysis eventually covered both classical and quantum chaos~\cite{Emary2003PRE,Emary2003PRL,Chavez2016,Bastarrachea2014JP,Bastarrachea2014PRAb}, and the quantum-classical correspondence was soon extended to explain other properties of the system, such as localization, quantum scarring, and equilibration dynamics.

 Quantum localization is associated with the absence of diffusion~\cite{Chirikov1981}, a well-known example being the Anderson localization~\cite{Anderson1958}, where interference effects reduce diffusion in disordered systems.
-Localized phases have potential applications in quantum technologies, because it prevents quantum information scrambling and can assist with information storage.
+Localized phases have potential applications in quantum technologies, because they prevent quantum information scrambling and can assist with information storage.
 In the case of the Dicke model, different localization measures have been introduced to quantify the spread of coherent states and eigenstates over both the phase space and the Hilbert space~\cite{Wang2020,Villasenor2021,Pilatowsky2022Q}.

 Quantum scarring arises from the influence of measure-zero classical structures originating in the corresponding phase space~\cite{Heller1984,Heller1986PROC,Heller1991COLL}.
-In the classical domain, trajectories of chaotic systems typically filling the available phase space may coexist with unstable periodic orbits of measure zero.
-These classical unstable periodic orbits can get manifested in the structure of quantum states as concentrated regions of high probability, termed quantum scars~\cite{Heller1984}, which confine the dynamics of chaotic systems, such as the Dicke model~\cite{Pilatowsky2021NC}.
+In the classical domain, trajectories of chaotic systems that typically fill the available phase space may coexist with unstable periodic orbits of measure zero.
+These classical unstable periodic orbits can manifest in the structure of quantum states as concentrated regions of high probability, termed quantum scars~\cite{Heller1984}, which confine the dynamics of chaotic systems, such as the Dicke model~\cite{Pilatowsky2021NC}.
 Early studies about scarring in the Dicke model were made in the 1990s~\cite {DeAguiar1991,Furuya1992}, where families of unstable periodic orbits were identified.
-New families were later found in Refs.~\cite{Villasenor2020,Pilatowsky2021NC,Pilatowsky2021NJP}, and the connections between localization and scarring in the Dicke model was explored in Refs.~\cite{Pilatowsky2021NC,Pilatowsky2022Q}.
+New families were later found in Refs.~\cite{Villasenor2020,Pilatowsky2021NC,Pilatowsky2021NJP}, and the connections between localization and scarring in the Dicke model were explored in Refs.~\cite{Pilatowsky2021NC,Pilatowsky2022Q}.